Therapy For Anxiety

 In some cases, a psychiatrist or doctor may prescribe certain medications to help individuals find temporary relief from severe anxiety or to minimize the most distressing symptoms as needed.
 These will usually be suggested in conjunction with some form of therapy.
 Do not start, stop, or change any medication without consulting your doctor or psychiatrist.

 In addition to the clinical treatment methods listed above, alternative methods may also be beneficial in managing anxiety symptoms for some people.
-Examples include meditation, mindfulness, yoga, journaling, deep breathing exercises, aromatherapy, and animal-assisted therapy.
-Talk to your mental health care provider if you’re interested in these.
+Examples include:

 Lifestyle changes for improved mental health

 Finally, self-care and healthy lifestyle changes also support improved mental health in many people.
 Examples include getting enough sleep, eating nutritious foods, exercising regularly, establishing and engaging with a social support system, and learning healthy stress-management techniques.
-You might also talk to your doctor or therapist about support groups for specific anxiety disorders that could allow you to build relationships with others experiencing similar symptoms and learn new coping strategies.
+You might also talk to your doctor or therapist about support groups for specific anxiety disorders.
+These groups can help you address anxiety by building relationships with others experiencing similar symptoms learning new coping strategies, and exploring therapy options.
+Additionally, certain treatments, such as cognitive-behavioral therapy or other evidence-based approaches, can provide effective treatment plans for managing anxiety symptoms.

 Find anxiety therapy near you

 If you’ve decided to try therapy for anxiety symptoms or another mental health concern, the next steps are to decide on a format and get in touch with a mental health specialist or therapy provider, such as a licensed counselor, psychologist, or other mental health professional.
 If you want to meet with a counselor in person, you can ask your doctor for a referral, check with your insurance company for in-network clinicians, or do an internet search for therapy providers in your area.
-Organizations such as the Anxiety and Depression Association of America may provide resources to find help.
+Organizations such as the Anxiety and Depression Association of America may provide resources to find help or treatment options tailored to your needs.

-Before selecting one, you’ll typically want to look into their credentials, consider their expertise, and determine if their fees match your budget.
+Before selecting one, you’ll typically want to look into their credentials, consider their expertise in therapy or treatment, and determine if their fees match your budget.
 Next, you’ll need to contact their office to find out if they are available and schedule your first appointment.

 Therapy for anxiety